ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Experiments and Evaluation

-PGExplainer consistently achieves the highest scores across all metrics on both datasets.
-On the LLMAV dataset, PGExplainer reaches 40.91\% MSP, 44.85\% MSR, and 32.51\% MIoU, outperforming GNNExplainer by 5.05, 5.13, and 4.55 percentage points, respectively.
-This advantage stems from PGExplainer's parameterized architecture, which learns a global explanation model from the training data and produces explanation masks that generalize across instances.
-In contrast, GNNExplainer optimizes a separate mask for each prediction, which limits its ability to capture cross-instance vulnerability patterns.
-AttentionExplainer yields the weakest performance (19.17\% MIoU on LLMAV), indicating that while attention scores reflect the model's learned focus, they do not directly optimize for subgraph-level explanation quality.
-The attention mechanism prioritizes features useful for classification rather than for isolating complete vulnerability triggering paths, resulting in lower alignment with ground-truth annotations compared to the mask-based explainers.
+\textbf{Quantitative Results.} Table~\ref{tab:vtp_comparison} shows that PGExplainer consistently achieves the highest scores across all metrics on both datasets, reaching 40.91\% MSP, 44.85\% MSR, and 32.51\% MIoU on LLMAV, outperforming GNNExplainer by 5.05, 5.13, and 4.55 percentage points respectively.
+AttentionExplainer yields the weakest performance (19.17\% MIoU on LLMAV), as attention scores prioritize classification-useful features rather than complete vulnerability triggering paths.
+All explainers score slightly lower on DAppScan due to greater contract complexity, but the relative ranking remains consistent across datasets.

-Compared to LLMAV, all explainers obtain slightly lower scores on DAppScan (demonstrated by PGExplainer achieving 30.85\% MIoU versus 32.51\% on LLMAV).
-This degradation is expected, as DAppScan contains more complex and diverse execution patterns from production-grade DeFi contracts, making it more challenging to precisely localize vulnerability triggering paths.
-Nevertheless, the relative ranking among explainers remains consistent across both datasets, indicating the robustness and generalizability of PGExplainer's advantage.
-Based on these findings, we recommend PGExplainer as the primary explanation method for ORACAL, as it combines the strongest quantitative alignment with manually annotated vulnerability triggering paths and the practical benefit of instance-independent explanation generation.
+\textbf{Qualitative Case Study.} To complement the quantitative evaluation, Figure~\ref{fig:gnnexplainer_tp_dos} visualizes a line-level comparison of three explainers against the ground truth for contract \path{0xc5B2508E878af367Ba4957BDBEb2bBc6DA5BB349.sol}, a true positive Unchecked Low Level Calls sample.
+We deliberately selected this specific contract because it represents a complex, real-world development pattern rather than a trivial or isolated example.
+It involves multi-contract interactions, specifically an oracle contract and a splitter contract, and contains multiple low-level calls.
+Some of these calls are structurally prominent but benign, while others are inherently vulnerable.
+This structural complexity provides a rigorous test case, as it allows us to evaluate whether explainers can distinguish between syntactically salient yet safe structures and actual causal vulnerability paths, such as unchecked return values.